안녕하세요! 토미입니다.

 So, these are the first assignments.

-And the second homework is to memorize new words.
+The second homework assignment is to memorize new words.

 Please memorize the forty words from number 1841 to number 1880 on page 24 of the intermediate vocabulary list.